adriangut/Portfolio/readme.md

 * Add bootstrap alerts to header

 #Adding Landing Page Styles
-* Styling the basics
+* Style the basics
-* Adding modernizr
+* Add modernizr

 #Dynamic Prices
-* Adding price to dragon model, with a min value of 0 and a step of 0.01
+* Add price to dragon model, with a min value of 0 and a step of 0.01
-* Making the show page dynamically update the price if edited
+* Make the show page dynamically update the price if edited
-* Showing price as 'Free!' if equal to 0
+* Show price as 'Free!' if equal to 0

 #Searchbar
-* Adding searchbar to index page
+* Add searchbar to index page
 * Setup for dynamic searchbar via AJAX

 #Styling Index Page